alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 x_{t+1} =[\eta (a a^T) + I]^{-1}[x_t - (\eta b) a].
 $$

-It seems that we have defeated the whole point of using a first-order method - avoiding inverting matrices to solve least-squares problems.
+It seems that we have defeated the whole point of using a first-order method - simple and efficient formula for computing $$x_{t+1}$$ from $$x_t$$.
+Here we seem to have to invert a matrix at every step of the algorithm, which is very inefficient.
 The remedy comes from the famous [Sherman-Morrison matrix inversion formula](https://en.wikipedia.org/wiki/Sherman%E2%80%93Morrison_formula), which leads us to

 $$
 x_{t+1}=\left[I - \frac{\eta a a^T}{1+\eta \|a\|_2^2} \right][x_t - (\eta b) a],